Omnidirectional-video-group/ODVista/README.md

 There are two methods available for downloading the dataset:

 1. Direct Download from OneDrive:
-You can download the dataset directly using our OneDrive link ([link](https://tiiuae-my.sharepoint.com/:f:/g/personal/ahmed_telili_tii_ae/EogDz0BrzYNLqyj5LpniiOQB6yq-jtpxJFLbTjudB4rGkQ)).
+You can download the dataset directly using our OneDrive [link](https://tiiuae-my.sharepoint.com/:f:/g/personal/ahmed_telili_tii_ae/EogDz0BrzYNLqyj5LpniiOQB6yq-jtpxJFLbTjudB4rGkQ).
 This method is straightforward and does not require any additional tools.

 OneDrive